konih/oauth2-proxy-nginx-ingress-keycloak/README.md

 ## Prerequisites

 As a precondition let's assume you already own a kubernetes cluster using the nginx ingress controller.
 I then installed keycloak using the bitnami helm chart and the following terraform module.

+## Deploying the required keycloak resources

+Let's start by creating a keycloak realm and a test user.